 But is the VAR correct to do so?

-In the game between Scotland and Argentina a similar situation appeared.
+Firstly, we’ll watch the game between Scotland and Argentina.
 The Argentinian penalty kick is saved, but the referee orders a retake.

 And have we seen this before?